M4tt1-Coder/Full-stack-SelectCode-Application/README.md

 As mentioned above, I had to use some things like PostgreSQL in the app, so I couldn't change that.
 But I also have been given some freespace for my own decision on what to use. ( _More info on the challenge website_ )

 - For the **frontend**, I was sure to use Svelte Kit because of SSR and it's general easy usage and nice features like [stores](https://svelte.dev/docs/svelte-store) or [component](https://svelte.dev/docs/svelte-components) based development. ( _Even though I couldn't make much use of it, explanation below!_ )
-- Coming to the **backend**, I tried [Prisma](https://www.prisma.io/) before, because that is also my first time using it, I couldn't establish a good connection to the PostgreSQL database.
+- Coming to the **backend**, I tried [Prisma](https://www.prisma.io/) at first but because that is also my first time using it, I couldn't establish a good connection to the PostgreSQL database.
 So in the end I chose TypeORM for its good integration into NestJS and great documentation.

 Main challenge for me in this app was _tRPC_, it is a new way of dealing with the dataflow between frontend & backend but it also comes with some difficulties in the right implementation for specific frameworks and environments.